grafana/loki/docs/sources/send-data/otel/_index.md

   - service.instance.id
   - service.name
   - service.namespace

+    {{% admonition type="note" %}}
+    Because Loki has a default limit of 15 index labels, we recommend storing only select resource attributes as index labels.
+Although the default config selects more than 15 Resource Attributes, it should be fine since a few are mutually exclusive.
+    {{% /admonition %}}

 - Timestamp: One of `LogRecord.TimeUnixNano` or `LogRecord.ObservedTimestamp`, based on which one is set.
 If both are not set, the ingestion timestamp will be used.